Table of Contents

 When done, click the Save button in order to see the preview.
 If everything is fine, click the Submit button.

-- Video files ( MP4/WEBM formats) should be assigned below poster assets;
+- Video files (MP4/WEBM) should be assigned as first two additional assets;

-- Video poster goes as a first additional asset;
+- Video poster goes as a third additional asset;

 - Backup image should be assigned as Backup Image via Banner Settings panel.

 In order to deliver HTML5 banners fully compliant with the specs, follow the instructions on Producing HTML5 banners in Adform Test and Support Center: http://creative.adform.com/support